CentaurusInfra/arktos/README.md

 The above command shows how to set up arktos with default network solution, bridge.
 With release 0.9, an advanced network solution, [Mizar](https://github.com/CentaurusInfra/mizar), is introduced into arktos.
 The integration with Mizar allows tenant pods/services to be truely isolated from pods/services in another tenant.
-To start arktos cluster with Mizar, run the following command:
+To start arktos cluster with Mizar, make sure you are using Ubuntu 18.04+, run the following command:

 ```
 cd $GOPATH/src/github.com/arktos